Addition and intersection of linear time-invariant behaviors

-A system is uncontrollable if it is not controllable.
-In terms of the kernel representation, a system is controllable if and only if the matrix polynomial $R(z)$ is left prime \cite{cdc19}. \end{definition}
+The controllability property can be checked in terms of a kernel representation of the system: the system is controllable if and only if the matrix polynomial $R(z)$ in a minimal kernel representation of the system is left prime \cite{cdc19}.

-An alternative behavior representation for $\mathcal{B} \in \mathcal{L}^q$ can be obtained by introducing some auxiliary variables $\bar{w}$.
-The corresponding representation is a hybrid representation, and it has the form $R(\sigma) w = M(\sigma) \bar{w}$ for a certain full column rank matrix polynomial operator $M(\sigma)$.
-An image representation is a special hybrid representation where $R(\sigma)$ is the identity. \begin{lemma} Given a controllable behavior $\mathcal{B} \in \mathcal{L}^q$ and a set of auxiliary variables $\bar{w}$, there exists a matrix polynomial operator $M(\sigma)$ such that

-\end{lemma} We underline that image representations exist only for controllable behaviors.
-Moreover, by eliminating the auxiliary variables $\bar{w}$, we can always switch from an image to a kernel representation of the same system \cite{PW98}.

-In the following sections, the matrix polynomial operators $R(\sigma)$ and $M(\sigma)$ and their rows and columns, respectively, will play an important role. \begin{definition} The rows of the matrix polynomial operator $R(\sigma)$ are called \textit{annihilators} for the behavior $\mathcal{B}$.